ReactTraining/react-stdio/README.md

     props           Any props you want to pass to the component (optional, default is {}) method          The type of rendering (optional, default is renderToString)

+If the request is successful, the server will put a JSON blob with `{"html":"..."}` on stdout.
+If the request fails for some reason, the JSON will have an `error` property instead of `html`.

 Example:

     $ echo '{"component":"./MyComponent","props":{"message":"hello"}}' | react-stdio